 THE FOUR “ONLYS”

-Lutheran Theology is built around the four “onlys” which Martin Luther first spelled out in 1520:
+Lutheran Theology is built around the four solas (“onlys”), which Martin Luther first spelled out in 1520.

-- SOLA FIDES (Faith Only) – Only Faith can bring us to God’s grace.
-Remember, faith equals trust.
+Faith equals trust, and it alone can bring us God’s grace.
 When we trust God in every aspect of our lives, we enter into God’s grace.

-- SOLA SCRIPTURA (Scripture Only) – Only the scriptures of the Bible can serve as the standard and norm for our doctrine, the boundary lines of our faith.
+Only the Bible—the Word of God—can serve as the standard and norm for our theology, doctrine and faith.